-If you are thinking about letting go of cigarettes, remember that it’s possible with God.
+If you are thinking about letting go of cigarettes, remember that it Is possible.
 If you live in the United States and want additional help you can go to SmokeFree.
 Those living outside of the United States may be able to find a smoke-free hotline in their area.
 Most importantly believe that God can set you free, love yourself, and you can quit smoking with ease.
 The best of luck to you on your way to a smoke-free success.

-You can also find the support that you need to quit smoking with groups like Celebrate Recovery.
+You can also find additional support to quit smoking with recovery groups like Celebrate Recovery and others.